-In October of 1944, the 761st became the first African-American tank battalion to see combat in World War II.
+In October of 1944, the 761st tank battalion became the first African American tank squad to see combat in World War II.
 And, by the end of the war, the Black Panthers had fought their way further east than nearly every other unit from the United States, receiving 391 decorations for heroism.
 They fought in France and Belgium, and were one of the first American battalions to meet the Russian Army in Austria.
 They also broke through Nazi Germany’s Siegfried line, allowing General George S. Patton‘s troops to enter Germany.

 The 761st commanding officer, Lt.
-Colonel Paul L. Bates, was well aware of the prevalent racist attitudes towards black soldiers, and so he pushed the battalion to achieve excellence.
-The 761st Tank Battalion was formed in the spring of 1942 and according to Army historical records, had 30 black officers, six white officers, and 676 enlisted men.
-One of those 36 officers was baseball star Jackie Robinson (Robinson never saw the European theater due to his refusal to give up his seat on a military bus and subsequent court battle).
+Colonel Paul L. Bates, was well aware of the prevalent racist attitudes towards Black soldiers, and so he pushed the battalion to achieve excellence.
+The 761st Tank Battalion was formed in the spring of 1942 and according to Army historical records, included 30 Black officers, six white officers, and 676 enlisted men.
+One of those 36 officers was baseball star Jackie Robinson, who never saw the European theater due to his refusal to give up his seat on a military bus and subsequent court battle.

 In May 1945, the Black Panthers were part of the Allied forces who liberated Gunskirchen, a subcamp of the Mauthausen concentration camp.
 One woman liberated by the unit, 17-year old Sonia Schreiber Weitz, described the soldier who saved her in the poem, “The Black Messiah”:

 I thought, he must be the Messiah